Rivy2434/praktikum/README.md

 # praktikum

-praktikum is the repository of some of my projects made during training in Yandex Practicum
+praktikum is the repository of some of my projects made during training in Yandex Practicum.
+Minor improvements are being introduced without general structure alteration.

 ## Projects descriptions